UnicornTV/Flourish-Tutorial/1_storyboard.md

 Now we need to add a divider that is going to separate our date field from the other input objects in that app.

+{x: rename_divider}
+Change the view's label property in the document section of the identity inspector to "Divider."

 {x: add_divider}
 Drag an view from the object library and drop it onto our view.
 Set a height constraint of 1 point.

-{x: rename_divider}
-Change the view's label property in the document section of the identity inspector to "Divider."

 {x: divider_left_right}
 Set a leading and trailing margin constraint of 0 between our Divider and its containing view.

-So far we've estbalished a relative width of our divider with leading and trailing constraints.
+So far we've established a relative width of our divider with leading and trailing constraints.
 Now we need to give our divider a vertical position.
 Heretofore we've set a top margin between our elements and the top layout guide.
 For the divider, however, we are going to set a margin relative to the date field, not the top layout guide.

 {x: divider_top}
-Set a top for the divider relative to the date view.
+Set a top for the divider relative to the date field.
 In the document outline, Ctrl-drag from the divider to the date field and select "vertical spacing" option.
 In the divider's size inspector, change the top space to: Date constant to 1 point.